About Cassia Tora Splits

 • Making cassia gum powder.

-• Making Textile grade cassia gum powder
+• Making Textile-grade cassia gum powder

 • Making different cassia derivatives.